Projektleder Maria Lindahl Strøm

 Karsten is a positive structured changemaker who has a background in Lego and the military which he has used to think in thriving development and teams.
 After some years working for Lego and at different Folk High School he took over the position as principal of Jaruplund Højskole in 2014.

-Jeppe Kirkegaard, folk school teacher at Jaruplund Højskole
+Jeppe Kirkegaard, teacher at Jaruplund Højskole

 Jeppe has a master’s degree in philosophy from the University of Southern Denmark, where his main fields of study are existentialism and political philosophy; he has since worked at The Danish Parliament and different folk schools in Denmark and now in Germany.